MORGAN ANGELIQUE OWENS

 Morgan Angelique Owens is the author of "Finding My Sparkle" and Founder & CEO of the MAO Brand, Professional Pretty, and Curvy Cardio, LLC.

-Morgan uses her vision and voice to coach and uplift women and young girls by sharing the knowledge and expertise she's honed in the areas of physical and mental health, beauty, personal empowerment, and lifestyle content.
-She uses her passion and fashion-forward savvy to authentically bridge the gap between brands and underserved audiences.
+As an entrepreneurial powerhouse—she wears many hats, including Author, Consultant, Speaker, and Brand Ambassador.
+Morgan uses her vision and voice to coach and uplift women and young girls, sharing the wealth of knowledge and expertise she’s honed in the realms of physical and mental health, beauty, personal empowerment, and lifestyle content.

-Morgan strives to empower individuals and businesses to invest in their futures and find their Sparkle.
+She is dedicated to empowering individuals and businesses to invest in their futures and discover their own sparkle.

 Archives